How Philanthropy Can Benefit the Nonprofits You Support and Lessen Your Tax Burden

 Your Partner in Tax Planning and Philanthropy

-Navigating taxes and your philanthropic plan are personal.
+Navigating taxes and your philanthropic plan is personal.
 And it can be very complicated.
-To help, the Wescott Tax Alpha Group developed the 2021 Tax Strategy Guide to provide insight and guidance from our top Philadelphia financial advisors to help our clients understand complex tax topics, including how to make the most of their philanthropic efforts.
+To help, Wescott’s Tax Alpha Group developed the 2022 Tax Strategy Guide to provide insight and guidance from our top Philadelphia financial advisors to help our clients understand complex tax topics, including how to make the most of their philanthropic efforts.

-As we move forward in 2021 still reeling from a global pandemic and anticipating potential fiscal policy changes, we invite you to meet with our advisors today to make your plan for tomorrow.
+As we move forward in 2022 and are still dealing with the realities of a global pandemic and the anticipation of potential fiscal policy changes, we invite you to meet with our advisors today to make your plan for tomorrow.
 As fiduciary financial advisors, we are fee-only counselors who are committed to working in your best interest and can help you plan and implement your philanthropic legacy, while simultaneously helping you determine how you can save money on taxes.

-We take seriously our role in helping clients make fiscally sound decisions, and we’re honored to have recently been named a Barron’s Top Advisor.
+We take seriously our role in helping clients make fiscally sound decisions, and we’re honored to be a Barron’s Top Advisor.

 Download our free tax strategy guide for tips.